remix-run/react-router/docs/tutorials/framework.md

 ] satisfies RouteConfig;
 ```

-In the React Router `:` makes a segment dynamic.
+In React Router, `:` makes a segment dynamic.
 We just made the following urls match the `pages/contact.tsx` route module:

 - `/contacts/123`
 - `/contacts/abc`